Observability and troubleshooting

 Troubleshooting

-If a Message Queue for Apache Kafka connector fails to run, you can perform the following steps to troubleshoot the issue:
+If a Message Queue for Apache Kafka connector fails to run, perform the following steps to troubleshoot the issue:

 - On the event stream details page, click Overview in the left-side navigation pane.